djsudduth/keep-it-markdown/README.md

 KIM's goal is to be markdown compliant.
 Obsidian uses Wikilinks by default.
 Obsidian can use strict markdown by setting the Options / Files & Links / Use [[Wikilinks]] to off.
 Currently, only strict markdown is enforced in KIM conversion to be as compatible as possible.

 ## Logseq Use
 Notes will import into Logseq similar to the Obsidian Use description, however, you need to set your mdfiles path to the `pages` folder in Logseq.
 For images to render properly be sure to set your media path to `../assets`.
 Also, to format notes correctly, an experimental feature has been added.
 A new switch has been configured (-l) to add paragraph bullets within each exported note so Logseq will render them better.
-Deep testing was not done on this option.

 ## Notion Use
 KIM markdown note exports seem to import into Notion successfully.
 However, Notion STILL fails to import linked image attachments (which seems to be a general Notion md import problem at this time).
 Notion also ties underlying ids to any cross-linked notes so that there is no automated cross-linking when importing (future feature).
 Also, tags are not supported in Notion so Keep labels will just be text hashtags within the note which are searchable.

 ## Joplin Use
 KIM markdown note exports also import very well into Joplin.
-Using the -j flag will add Keep labels as Joplin front matter to add them as tags.
+Using the -j flag will add Keep labels as **Joplin front matter** to add them automatically as tags.
 Most markdown types in Keep notes should convert successfully even if Keep cannot render them.
-However, wikilinks are not supported in Joplin's manual markdown import and front matter tags are not supported on import.
+For example, you can begin to cross-link notes in Keep by using the Wikilink double-brackets within a note like this [[Title of another Keep note]].
+Wikilinking between Keep notes will automatically convert to standard Joplin markdown note links connecting notes together.

 ## Typora Use
 KIM tries to adhere to strict markdown to be as compatible as possible.
 No issues have been discovered using Typora on KIM markdown exports.